 Please note, FRAMES of REPRESENTATION has now been postponed due to the ICA’s precautions around Covid-19.
-The festival will hopefully open in summer 2020; new dates will be shared as soon as they can be confirmed.
+The festival will hopefully open in autumn 2020; new dates will be shared as soon as they can be confirmed.

 FRAMES of REPRESENTATION, the ICA’s annual film festival, returns for its fifth edition with a programme addressing the role of spectatorship.

 Exploring the spaces between knowledge and participation through the act of viewing, this year’s programme premieres 20 films from Africa, Asia, Europe, Latin America and North America, and also features discussions, workshops, live music and Q&As with directors, curators, scholars and other speakers.